A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Freydis

-Freydis Eiriksdottir, daughter of Erik the Red, sailed to Vinland and is depicted in the sagas as a fierce and controversial figure.
-Her name connects to the goddess Freyja, reflecting the intertwining of divine and mortal in Norse naming.
+Freydis Eiriksdottir, daughter of Erik the Red, sailed to Vinland and appears in the sagas as a fierce and controversial figure.
+Her name connects to the goddess Freyja, a common thread in Norse naming.

 Ragnar

-Ragnar Lothbrok is one of the most famous Viking heroes, whose legendary exploits include raiding Paris and being cast into a pit of serpents.
-Whether historical or mythical, his name became synonymous with Viking ambition and daring.
+Ragnar Lothbrok is one of the most famous Viking heroes, with legendary exploits that include raiding Paris and being cast into a pit of serpents.
+Historical or mythical, the name suits an ambitious raider.

 Sigrid

-Sigrid the Proud was a powerful Scandinavian queen who famously rejected suitors she deemed unworthy, reportedly burning several alive at a feast.
-Her name, meaning "victory" and "beautiful," reflects the formidable women of the Viking Age.
+Sigrid the Proud was a Scandinavian queen who famously rejected suitors she deemed unworthy, reportedly burning several alive at a feast.
+Her name means "victory" and "beautiful."

 Leif